After strolling leisurely along the ocean-side avenue the couple in white turns west into the city, followed closely by The Handler and Medic.

 “Probably means poncey,” comments The Handler cynically, wearing a quirky smirk on her face.
 “Hopefully we’ll get to see for ourselves.”

 Medic nods and he leans back on the bench, hands clasped behind his head.
-A cool breeze blows over them and down the street as he watches the couple in the hotel through the predominantly glass facade.
+A cool breeze blows over them and down the street as he watches the couple in the hotel through the glass facade.

-After spending a long time chatting at the front desk the pair finally pick up their sparse luggage and head up through the glass-covered stairwell to the third floor.
+After spending a long time chatting at the front desk the targets finally pick up their sparse luggage and head up through the glass-covered stairwell to the third floor.
 Disappearing briefly behind a concrete wall, they re-appear again in the adjoining room’s balcony window as they draw back the curtains and peer outside.

 “Won’t they think it’s weird that we’re sitting outside their hotel?” asks Medic as he angles his face to avoid their direct line of sight.